dcdeepesh/abm/README.md

 ABM is a stack-based virtual machine with an interpreted assembly-like source code syntax.
 This was just a personal project to learn and experiment, and is not suited for any real-world use.
-As a result, ABM is not turing-complete.
+As a result, ABM is not Turing complete.
 You are welcome to try it out though.

-Example ABM source (calculates and prints the factorial of 7):
+Example ABM code (calculates and prints the factorial of 7):
 ```
 lvalue i
 push 7